leikareipa/lintulista/README.md

 Lintulista's codebase exhibits a three-way split:
 - Client
 - Server
-- Tests
+- Distributable

-The client-side code, which you can find under [client/](client/), is written in JavaScript, and uses the [React](https://reactjs.org/) library (version 16.8.6; although version 16.9 may be adopted in the near future) for UI functionality.
-The client provides the user a graphical view to Lintulista's backend, as well as means to modify certain data in the backend.
-(Technically, the files [index.html](index.html) and [view.php](view.php) are also part of the client, as they serve as points of entry for the user's browser.)
+The client-side code, which you can find under [source/client/](./source/client/), is written in JavaScript and uses the [React](https://reactjs.org/) library for UI functionality.
+The client provides the user a view to Lintulista's backend and means to request modifications to data stored in the backend.

-The server-side code, which you can find under [server/](client/), is written in PHP (up to version 7.0), and provides the client an API for interacting with the backend (e.g. the database).
+The server-side code, which you can find under [source/server/](./source/client/), is written in PHP 7.0.
+It provides the client an API for interacting with Lintulista's backend.

+Lintulista's distributable package is provided under [distributable/](./distributable).
+It combines the built client-side and server-side code - together with some auxiliary files - into a package that can be copied onto a server to host Lintulista there.
+(For further instructions on hosting, see [Setting up Lintulista](#setting-up-lintulista).)

-Additionally, implements for rudimentary automated testing are provided under [tests/](tests/).
+Additionally, implements for rudimentary automated testing are provided under [tests/](./tests/).

-#### Non-code assets
-The repo also includes several non-code assets - most typically, image files.
-Perhaps the most notable of these assets is the collection of bird thumbnails under [server/assets/images/bird-thumbnails/](server/assets/images/bird-thumbnails/), which are hosted server-side and used by the client for decorating its view.

-Non-code assets are normally found under an `assets/` directory, e.g. [server/assets/](server/assets/) and [client/assets/](client/assets/).

 ### Important concepts
 Before moving on to the rest of the sections, you may find it useful to briefly review the following core concepts and terminology underlying Lintulista.